bpineau/cloud-floating-ip/README.md

 cloud-floating-ip -i 10.200.0.50 preempt
 ```

-The IP can be preempted by other instances in the VP, by using the same
+The IP can be preempted by other instances in the VPC, by using the same
 `preempt` command.

 To verify the status ("primary" or "standby") of any instance: